Kappa Delta Responds to Coronavirus

 These are unprecedented circumstances that require universities, organizations and businesses to think critically and make decisions for the good of all.

 Please reach out to us if you have questions.
 Collegiate members can direct questions to the chapter president or CAB chairman.
-Advisors and housing volunteers can reach out to the chapter services coordinator or new chapter manager for their chapter.
+Advisors and housing volunteers can reach out to the collegiate experience associate or new chapter manager for their chapter.
 Other inquiries can be directed to email@example.com.

 Kappa Delta views the health and well-being of members, volunteers and staff as a top priority.
 As with most other organizations and businesses, we are actively doing our part to prevent the spread of the coronavirus in our communities.
-Therefore, our KDHQ staff members will be working remotely until March 30, 2020.
+Therefore, our KDHQ staff members began working remotely on March 16, 2020, and will until further notice.
 Operations will continue as usual during our regular office hours of 8:30 a.m.-5:00 p.m.
 CST, Monday through Friday.
 To reach a staff member, please visit the staff directory or email our general inbox at firstname.lastname@example.org.

 Resources For Remote Learning and Health & Wellness